Nurses strike: Labour Court intervenes in bid to avert stoppage

 The HSE has been working with the INMO seeking exemptions for some areas, “for those most in need.”

-Dr Henry said planned in patient day care services will not take place on Wednesday but said urgent cancer services such as chemotherapy will go ahead.
+Dr Henry said planned in patient day care services would not take place on Wednesday but said urgent cancer services such as chemotherapy would go ahead.

-Cancelled in patient services will be re-prioritised and rescheduled as soon as possible, added Dr Henry told RTÉ’s radio’s News at One.
+Cancelled inpatient services would be re-prioritised and rescheduled as soon as possible, Dr Henry told RTÉ’s radio’s News at One.

 He appealed to the public not to go to emergency departments on Wednesday unless absolutely necessary.